ctn008/TetraDMO-Receiver/README.md

 This project implements a **TETRA DMO receiver** using an **RTL-SDR device**, GNU Radio, and custom Python/C++ blocks.
 It can demodulate and decode TETRA signals from a handset and stream live audio to a PC.

-This work was carried out as part of a **graduation thesis project at HUST (Vietnam)**, where I mentored undergraduate students.
+This work was carried out as part of a **graduation thesis project in Vietnam**, where I mentored undergraduate students.

 ---